instrumentthegrid/website-astro/src/content/homepage/-index.md

 # Annoucement
 annoucement:
-  image: /images/announcement.png
+  image: /images/banner_GVlogo.jpg
   title: Let Us Show You
-  description: The best way to fully understand what GridVisibility does is to see it...live.
-That's when the implications of high fidelity, low latency, and continuous distribution come into focus.
-GridVisibility changes everything!
+  description: The best way to understand what GridVisibility delivers is to see it.
+Experience the impacts of high fidelity, low latency, and continuous distribution GridVisibility.
   button:
     label: "Request Demo"
     link: "/contact"